vanessa-kang/tp/docs/team/Khenus.md

 ## Overview

-PlanNUS is a greenfield, CLI-based project which aims to solve the gap in undergraduate academic planning in NUS.
-With the Academic Calendar Planner, PlanNUS will be able to assist undergraduate students in forecasting their academic journey for their 4 or 5 years in NUS.
-With the CAP Calculator , PlanNUS will be able to tell you your current CAP and forecast future grades needed to achieve your target CAP.
+PlanNUS is a CLI-based project which aims to provide a centralised solution for NUS student to plan their Academic Journey.
+It provides important applications such as Academic Planner and CAP Calculator to assist students.

 ### Summary of Contributions